ShantGananian/shantgananian.github.io/_insights/Between-Progress-and-Restlessness.md

 title: "Between Progress and Restlessness:"
 subtitle: "Artificial Intelligence and the Search for the Human"
 excerpt: "The rise of AI promises progress — yet stirs a quiet unease.
 Driven by a self-perpetuating imperative to maximize efficiency and productivity, technology advances without reflection, threatening to standardize the human spirit itself.
 Where lies the path to resist its dehumanizing effects and preserve freedom?"
-myLink: /einsichten/Zwischen-Fortschritt-und-Rastlosigkeit/ # Custom Variable
+# myLink: /einsichten/Zwischen-Fortschritt-und-Rastlosigkeit/ # Custom Variable for language change with Javascript
+lang_toggle_url: /einsichten/Zwischen-Fortschritt-und-Rastlosigkeit/ # Custom Variable for language change without JS
 # author_profile: true
 last_modified_at: 2025-11-01
 date: 2025-10-26